Polish irredentism

-Map of Greater Poland as advocated by Polish nationalists.
+Map depicting Poland with control of the modern western border and the interwar Kresy.

 Polish irredentism or Greater Poland is a term applied to certain currents within Polish nationalism.
 In one sense, it refers to the territorial scope of the Poles, emphasising the ethnicity of those Poles living outside Poland.
 In the political sense, though, the term refers to an irredentist belief in the equivalence between the territorial scope of the Polish people and that of the Polish state.